 This year, too, the meta-owned messaging app is planning to roll out updates, including two big changes to its visuals.
 These updates will introduce the users to enhanced versions of existing features along with some others.
 WhatsApp users can now peep into these improvements, thanks to public leaks of their specifics.
-The new features were found by the internet detectives at WABetaInfo, who investigated the app to find the new functionalities.
+Some of the new features were found by the internet detectives at WABetaInfo, who investigated the app to find the new functionalities.
 So, let’s have a sneak peek at the WhatsApp world to see what’s coming up next.

 Here are some WhatsApp updates to note in 2023

 On 22 May, WhatsApp announced one of its finest features where users will be able to edit the messages they sent.

 To notify the recipients of the change made by the sender, modified messages will carry the word ‘edited’ next to them.
 However, the history of the edited message will not be shared with the recipient.
 Additionally, messages can only be edited within 15 minutes of sending them.

 The changes users make to these messages will be safeguarded by end-to-end encryption, like private calls, media and texts.